kongying-tavern/docs/src/en/manual/guide/auto-tracking/importantnotes.md

 - Any resolution (recommended: 720p or greater)
 - Any aspect ratio (recommended: 4:3 to 21:9)
 - Any input device
+- **Fixed minimap** (under in-game Gamplay settings)
 - Windowed, and in some scenarios, exclusive fullscreen (see Troubleshooting Issue 4)

 ### In-progress

-- Rotating map
+- Rotating minimap (under in-game Gamplay settings)
 - Domains and indoor areas

 ### Will not support

 Compensating for color distortions, which could be caused by:

-- Windows HDR calibration
 - Third party color calibration
 - Third party brightness adjustment
-- Auto HDR (Windows 11)
+- Windows 11 Auto HDR (tested: reduced player heading accuracy)
 - "Eye saver" features
 - NVIDIA Freestyle Game Filters